CalebCur01/Langstons_ant/README.md

-Turmites are Turing Machines with a state, orientation, and a "tape" that is made up of a two-dimensional grid.
+Turmites are Turing Machines with a state, orientation, and a two-dimensional grid.
 Encoding different rules sometimes results in interesting patterns.
 # Langston's Ant

 Langton's ant has a position and a direction.
 At white cells, turn 90° clockwise, change color of the cell, then move forward.